suseal4kontur/sokoban/sokoban/README.md

 MovableItem is a base class that adds properties and methods needed for handling its movement and ability to be placed on a storage space.

-Lot, Box and Player classes represent squares that have functions (unlike walls and empty spaces).
+Lot, Box, Thorns and Player classes represent squares that have functions (unlike walls and empty spaces).

 ##### FunctionalItems